YCK1204/philo/README.md

-This project was implemented multi thread and command pattern of dining philosopher problem.
+This project was implemented multi thread and message queue of dining philosopher problem.